-At Martin A. Kron & Associates, LLP, we understand that nearly everyone will have a traffic violation at some point in their lives.
+At The Law Offices of Martin A. Kron, we understand that nearly everyone will have a traffic violation at some point in their lives.
 The most obvious solution would be to pay the fine and get on with your life.
 Unfortunately, in New York and New Jersey these fines can add points to your driver's license, and result in penalties and fines now or in the future.

 Have you been pulled over for speeding?
 Call us at 212-691-0175 or email us to learn more about your options in a free consultation.

 The traffic systems in both New York and New Jersey operate on points.
 The specific point values and severity of penalties depend upon where you were driving, how fast over the speed limit you were traveling and other circumstances.
 If enough points accumulate in a short period of time, the consequences can include larger fines, insurance surcharges, license suspension or even jail time.

 Many drivers are worried about the point system.
 The main classifications to remember are the following:

 In New York: If you commit three speeding and/or misdemeanor traffic violations within 18 months, your license will be revoked for at least six months.

 |1 to 10||3|